For many people, waking up is the hardest part of the day. Night owls often find getting up early in the morning difficult, even with an alarm clock.

 - Cut short often necessary sleep

-This can leave you agitated, groggy and make it hard to get through the day in a good mood.
+This can leave you agitated and groggy, making it hard to get through the day in a good mood.

 Negative Health Effects

-According to the Department of Behavioral Studies (Japan), the use of alarm clocks could be bad for your heart and health.
-The study found that waking naturally doesn’t cause serious rises in blood pressure and heart rate, that waking with an alarm clock does.
+According to the Department of Behavioral Studies (Japan), using alarm clocks could be bad for your heart.
+The study found that waking naturally doesn’t cause a significant rise in blood pressure and heart rate compared to waking up with an alarm clock.

-Despite this, there are some ways to retain the benefits of an alarm clock with limited negative side effects.
-For example, changing your alarm sound to something melodic and soothing may allow you to wake more gently, and that’s especially true when paired with a light source.
+Despite this, there are ways to retain the benefits of an alarm clock with limited negative side effects.
+For example, changing your alarm sound to something melodic and soothing may allow you to wake more gently, especially when paired with a light source.

-There are also sunrise alarms that mimic the increase in natural light caused by dawn to trigger the natural waking process manually.
+There are also sunrise alarms that mimic the increased natural light caused by dawn to manually trigger the natural waking process.
 These are good compromises.